Religion

 –Quran 19:24

-The essay demonstrated that though there are differences in information related to Mary and Joseph in the Gospels and Quran and about her conceiving.
+The essay demonstrated that there are differences in information related to Mary and Joseph in the Gospels and Quran and about her conceiving.
 However, both religions assert the purity and piousness of Mary either through the divine sources, the Gospels and the Qur’an, or later sources such as Hadith and their interpretations by scholars and historians.
 Therefore, the chastity of Mary is revealed by both religions.

 End Notes